Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Active ingredients: fentanyl

-Analgesic action of short duration during anaesthetic periods, premedication, induction and maintenance, and in the immediate post-operative period (recovery room) as the need arises - use as a narcotic analgesic supplement in general and regional anaesthesia - administration with a neuroleptic such as droperidol injection as an anaesthetic premedication, for the induction of anaesthesia, and as an adjunct in the maintenance of general and regional anaesthesia.
+Analgesic action of short duration during anaesthetic periods, premedication, induction and maintenance, and in the immediate post-operative period (recovery room) as the need arises - use as an opioid analgesic supplement in general and regional anaesthesia - administration with a neuroleptic such as droperidol injection as an anaesthetic premedication, for the induction of anaesthesia, and as an adjunct in the maintenance of general and regional anaesthesia.

 - Store below 25 degrees Celsius